 Many people are under the impression that the process for generating laughter while giving a speech or presentation is somehow vastly different from delivering stand-up comedy.

 This notion is FALSE.

-The comedy mechanics for generating audience laughter are exactly the same as those needed for stand-up comedy (or in any environment for that matter)
+The comedy mechanics for generating audience laughter are exactly the same as those needed for stand-up comedy regardless of the speaking environment.

 The big difference is that speeches and presentations usually contain “informational content” that is not designed or intended to generate laughter (which is NOT required for a stand-up routine).

 For any trainer, teacher or public speaker who is looking to “spice” up their speeches and presentations with comedy and humor, here’s what you need to know: